-The proposed good practices are intended to guide market participants in their decision making when operating in the LL and CLO markets, as well as to encourage the development of these markets and the behaviour of market participants in ways which support the fulfilment of IOSCO's objectives.
+These good practices are intended to guide market participants in their decision making when operating in the LL and CLO markets, as well as to encourage the development of these markets and the behaviour of market participants in ways which support the fulfilment of IOSCO's objectives.

-The Consultation Report does not comprise either standards or recommendations as per IOSCO's taxonomy.
-Following the public consultation period, IOSCO will develop final good practices report for publication.
+The Report does not comprise either standards or recommendations as per IOSCO's taxonomy.